Plumsail/forms-docs/SharePoint/how-to/dynamic-form-based-on-membership.rst

 - Manager Feedback (choice field);
 - Manager Comment (multiple-line text field).

-We set all fields available to employees to a read-only state since their values should not be changed after the item creation.
+We set all fields available to employees to the read-only state since their values should not be changed after the item creation.

 |pic1|

 .. |pic1| image:: ../images/how-to/dynamic-form-based-on-membership/dynamic-form-based-on-membership-01.png
    :alt: Read only

-Since the fields that are available for managers and administrators should be hidden from regular users, we put them into Grid containers.
+Since the fields available to managers and administrators only should be hidden from regular users, we put them into Grid containers.
 Thus, instead of hiding each field separately, we'll hide the Grid containers.
 To be able to hide the grid containers via code, we assign them unique CSS-classes, e.g. 'manager-section'.

 |pic2|